ItaloPereira/booking-app/README.md

 The app is designed to be fully responsive, working seamlessly across all breakpoints and devices.

+## Deployment

+The site is deployed using Vercel.

 ## Node Version

 This app is developed using Node.js version 20.14.0.